The strip of land beside a waterway is a called the riparian zone and it is a crucial buffer between land and water.

 Weeds in riparian zones

 Weeds are 'experts' at colonising bare ground.
 They are fast growers that will out compete riparian plantings for light, nutrients and moisture.
 Good weed control while your plants are establishing will not only help with their survival, but will also promote early growth.

-Download the Weeds in riparian zones factsheet.
+Download the Pest animals in riparian zones factsheet.

 Excluding stock from waterways is the best 'first step' you can take to improve waterways in the Southland region.
 What kind of fence you use will depend on its purpose, the type of stock being grazed and how much money you can afford to spend on fencing.

 When choosing plants for a riparian zone, there are a number of factors to consider.
 It is important to select plants that will do well in your location and can tolerate local conditions.
 They also need to be the right plant for the job (e.g. for water quality protection or improvement, shelter, bank stabilisation, timber production, aesthetics or biodiversity values).